catacgc/tree-search-docs/content/Roadmap and Release Notes/Development Tracker.md

 - [ ] feature: empty page - show 2 of the biggest trees in the vault
 - [ ] feature: search for the smallest connected components in the vault (organizing mode)
 - [ ] feature: open mode new tab only if the same tab is not opened already
+- [x] feature: add an :emoji search to lookup only the leaves that have an emoji (any :emoji)
 - [ ] feature: snippet mode - copy the snippet (already done in raycast)
 - [ ] bug: empty parent in the relation links a shadow empty node
 - [ ] bug: cmd + click or enter opens a new tab